Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 Compatibility
 ~~~~~~~~~~~~~

+Patch versions v1.3 and higher of BG:EE, BG2:EE and IWD:EE are supported.

 This mod should be compatible with all other mods as long as they don't make substantial changes to
 Wild Magic spells.